Combined constraints on dark photons from high-energy collisions, cosmology, and astrophysics: Introduction

 An important phenomenological advantage of the vector portal is that a dark photon can be radiated from any electromagnetic current.
 In the low-mass region, this implies a rich set of hadronic production channels: Dalitz decays of light pseudoscalars ($\pi^0$, $\eta$, $\eta'$), radiative decays of baryon resonances such as $\Delta\to N\gamma^\ast$, and direct conversions of vector mesons $\rho$, $\omega$, and $\phi$.
 Searches typically look for a narrow resonance in the dilepton invariant-mass spectrum above the smooth SM background \cite{Agakishiev:2013fwl,Beacham:2019nyx,Billard:2021uyg}.
 A broad experimental programme ranging from fixed-target and beam-dump experiments to flavor factories and LHC detectors has excluded $\varepsilon^{2}\gtrsim 10^{-6}$ for dark photon masses between a few tens of MeV and several GeV \cite{Fabbrichesi:2020wbt,APEX:2011dww,HPS:2018xkw, Merkel:2014avp,Batley:2015lha, BaBar:2009lbr,BaBar:2014zli, KLOE-2:2014qxg,KLOE-2:2012lii,KLOE-2:2018kqf, LHCb:2017trq,Aaij:2019bvg,CMS:2023hwl}.
 Nevertheless, important gaps remain, in particular near the $\rho$, $\omega$, and $\phi$ resonances and in regions where laboratory, beam-dump, and astrophysical constraints lose sensitivity.
+These gaps motivate new dedicated searches to extend sensitivity in the MeV-GeV range \cite{Duarte:2022feb,Bechtle:2024atq}.

 Heavy-ion collisions offer a complementary window on the vector portal.
 They create hot and dense strongly interacting matter, produce a large number of light mesons and baryon resonances, and, at collider energies, form a thermalized quark-gluon plasma (QGP).
 Both the hadronic and partonic stages emit virtual photons and, in the presence of kinetic mixing, dark photons, which subsequently decay into dileptons.
 In our previous studies, we implemented this mechanism within the parton-hadron-string dynamics (PHSD) transport framework to derive upper limits on $\varepsilon^{2}(m_U)$ in the \emph{visible} regime, where the decay $U\to e^{+}e^{-}$ dominates and the dark channel is kinematically inaccessible.
 Those works focused on dark photons produced through hadronic and partonic sources, demonstrating that high-precision dilepton spectra from $p+p$, $p+A$, and $A+A$ collisions provide a competitive probe of dark photons across the MeV-GeV range \cite{Schmidt:2021hhs,Bratkovskaya:2022cch,RomeroJorge:2024eky,Jorge:2024ris}.